adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 ## 11. Placeholder text can be cut off

-If the placeholder text is longer than the size of the field, it's cut off.
-So you're constrained as to the size of the hint you put in there.
-Text outside of a field doesn't suffer from this problem.
+If the placeholder is longer than the size of the field, it will be cut off.
+This means you're unnecessarily constrained to what information you can put inside it.

 <div class="image">
 	<figure>
 		<img src="{{ site.url }}/assets/img/placeholders/11.png" alt="Placeholder copy gets cropped." width="100%">
-		<figcaption>Long text gets cropped.</figcaption>
+		<figcaption>Long text gets cropped</figcaption>
 	</figure>
 </div>

-## Is it okay to use them in addition to a label?

-No. If a hint is valuable to the user, then why make it hard to reference?
-If the hint isn't vital to the user, then why bother including it all?

 ## Summary

-All of these problems cause friction for real people trying to fill out a form.
-The sort of friction we can and should eliminate.
+People often ask me if it's okay to use a placeholder in addition to a label.
+I suggest that if the hint is valuable to the user experience, we should make it easy to read.
+Putting the hint inside a placeholder doesn't achieve this.

+On the other hand, if you're using it as an enhancement, it suggests the hint isn't particularly important.
+In which case don't bother including at all.
+Not every field needs a hint.

-If you're trying to help the user, [always include a clear, always-visible label](/articles/always-use-a-label/).
-If the field benefits from an additional hint, include that outside the field too.
+In any case, these problems are easy to avoid.
+[Always use a label](/articles/always-use-a-label/).
+And if necessary, include a hint outside the field too.